The Easiest Seafood Boil Recipe (7 Easy Steps!)

 3. Medium lobster or lobster tails: 12-15 minutes

-4. Clams and mussels: 3 – 5 minutes
+4. Clams or mussels: 3 – 5 minutes

-How to make a seafood boil
+How to Make a Seafood Boil

 First, gather all the ingredients for your seafood boil in one place.